Pull to refresh

 Active

-In 1900, 41 percent of Americans worked on farms.
-Today, fewer than 2 percent do—yet agricultural output has more than tripled.
-The tractor, combine harvester, and chemical fertilizer didn't just change farming; they triggered the largest peacetime migration in American history, sending tens of millions from fields to factories and reshaping the nation's economy, culture, and landscape.
+In 1900, 41 percent of Americans worked on farms; today, fewer than 2 percent do—yet agricultural output has more than tripled.
+Tractors, combine harvesters, and chemical fertilizers triggered the largest peacetime migration in American history, sending tens of millions from fields to factories and reshaping the nation's economy, culture, and landscape.

 Minnesota's billion-dollar welfare fraud crisis